HMS Glowworm (H92): Rescue

 Admiral Hipper hove to and began to rescue survivors.
 The German sailor was not found but forty British sailors were recovered, although at least six later died of their wounds.
 The senior surviving officer, Lieutenant Ramsay, told his rescuers that neither the helm nor the emergency steering was manned when the ships collided.
 German accounts only mention four torpedoes fired by Glowworm but British accounts say all ten were fired.
 This was confirmed by photographic evidence taken after the collision showing empty torpedo tubes.
 Roope drowned when he could no longer hang on to a rope whilst being pulled up the side of the cruiser.

 Victoria Cross

 Roope posthumously was awarded the Victoria Cross, becoming the first VC recipient of the Second World War.
-The award was justified, in part, by the recommendation of Heye, who wrote to the British authorities via the Red Cross, stating the dauntless courage Roope had shown when engaging a much superior ship at short range.
+The award was justified, in part, by the recommendation of Heye, who wrote to the British authorities via the Red Cross, stating the dauntless courage Roope had shown when engaging a far superior ship at short range.
 Ramsay was awarded the DSO; the awards were made after the end of the war.